Ferchupessoadev/dwm/README.md

 Type=Application
 ```

-## How to Create a Shortcut in DWM
+## How to Create a Key Shortcut in DWM
 ```C
 // config.def.h